-$1 Million in Hunger-Free campus grant funding for 28 Colleges and Universities in Pennsylvania
+$1 Million in Hunger-Free campus grant funding for 28 colleges and universities in Pennsylvania

-There are two awardees in Philadelphia: La Salle University and University of the Arts.
+There are two awardees in Philadelphia: La Salle University and the University of the Arts.

 MORE IN THIS SECTION